pgxn/meta/spec.md

   make          | configure, runtime, build make test     | configure, runtime, build, test

-Consumers that install the distribution must ensure that *runtime* requirements are also installed and may install dependencies from other phases.
+Consumers that install the distribution MUST ensure that *runtime* requirements are also installed and MAY install dependencies from other phases.

   after action  | requirements that must be met